 Still, you may find that the value of this soundbar is worth it.
 It's also a great choice for music and TV shows, and its dedicated subwoofer brings a deep and extended low-bass for genres like EDM and hip-hop, as well as action scenes in your favorite films.
 You'll find a similar selection of sound enhancement features as the Elevate, with bass and treble adjustments that let you control the bar's sound.
 It's a great mid-range pick that can please lots of different listeners.

-If you're on an even tighter budget, consider the Vizio V Series V51-H6.
+If you're on an even tighter budget, consider the Vizio SV10X-0806.
 This 5.1 setup is a more affordable alternative to the Vizio M Series M512a-H6, and for the price, it still offers a standout performance with everything from music to movies to TV shows.
-It's one of the few soundbars in this price range with dedicated satellite speakers for improved surround sound.
+It's one of the few soundbars in this price range with dedicated satellite speakers for improved surround sound, and it can even play Atmos content.
 Its sub also brings out lots of thump and rumble in the bass during action-packed scenes.

-Compared to the M Series, however, this soundbar doesn't support Dolby Atmos content, which is more and more common on streaming platforms and Blu-rays alike.
-This bar may be of better value if you don't watch much Atmos content in the first place, though.
-After all, it has many of the same sound enhancement features as the M Series models, like bass and treble adjustments to customize its sound.
+Compared to the M Series, however, this soundbar doesn't have an optical port, and its soundstage is narrower, so sound effects seem to only stretch to the width of the bar.
+As with a cheaper option, the build quality doesn't feel quite as sturdy either.
+That said, this bar may be of better value if price is your primary concern.
+After all, it has the same sound enhancement features as the M Series models, like bass and treble adjustments to customize its sound.
 It gets loud, too, so it can fill larger, more open rooms in your home with sound.
 For the price, it's a solid pick.

 If you don't have space in your living room for satellite speakers, check out the Vizio V Series V21-H8 instead.
 This simple, budget-friendly pick is designed to take up less space in your setup.
 It's a 2.1 bar, meaning that it's ideal for stereo content, which includes most music and TV shows.
 It also comes with a dedicated subwoofer, so you get lots of thump and punch in your favorite tunes.
 It reproduces dialogue pretty clearly, and instruments in your music are accurate in the mix.
 Its default sound is bass-heavy, but bass and treble adjustments are on hand to customize its performance if you prefer a more neutral sound.